|

 and such.

-(I think she was being modest: later at home I
+(I was correct in suspecting she was being modest: later at home I

 looked up her filmography